IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    ![](images/ocp-ta-route.png)

 1. In the tab with your lab environment, locate the arrow on the left side of the screen and click it.
 This will reveal the noVNC toolbar.
 Click the second button from the top to reveal the Clipboard palette.
 Paste the URL you copied earlier into the textbox.
 Then, in the lab environment, paste the URL into the address bar using CTRL-V (even on macOS).
-You can use this technique to send any data you need to into the lab environment.

    ![](images/lab-clipboard.png)